-Ian is a proud full-blooded Filipino.
-He's also a visual artist who loves to incorporate Pinoy myth and folklore in his work.
+Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

+For superstitious people, amulets and talismans provide luck, protection, and validation to those who wield it.
 While it's true that the world is a god-awful place full of dangers anywhere we look, man has always been fascinated with the supernatural and long to harness its powers through certain rituals; storing it in an object used in times of need and believed to give superhuman capacity to overcome hostilities both human and non-human.

+These come in a variety of appearances (objects, symbols, and even live creatures) and span different religious and cultural backgrounds.
 They can be seen as our way of seeking to approach the Divine and hold the power of God within a medallion, a small piece of rock, or anything we have at our disposal, therefore creating a powerful connection that gives the wearer god-like qualities.

+A Talisman is an object believed to have the power to protect its wearer from harm or danger.
+It must be energized or magnetized by a master to be useful.
 The word talisman comes from the Arabic word tilasm; an alteration of the Greek telasmo which means 'completion in religious rite' —from the word tello (meaning 'I complete or perform a rite').

 The commonly used word for a talisman in the Philippines is Agimat, which comes from the Malay word azimat and the Arabicʿazīma of the same meaning.